onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "The growth of knowledge depends entirely upon disagreement." - [Karl Popper](https://www.azquotes.com/quote/1268891)

+> "Theories are nets cast to catch what we call ‘the world’: to rationalize, to explain, and to master it.
+We endeavor to make the mesh ever finer and finer." - [Karl Popper](https://x.com/TOKphysics/status/2054093447892492577)

 > "The main instigation for the search of truth is really that we see new problems.
 The discovery of new problems can be more important than the solution of the problems.
 I think this is perhaps the most important thing in science and is the result of an attitude which does not go for certainty, but goes for where we fail for the uncertainty.
 There are the problems where we do not find satisfaction and certainty.
 There we should go on digging." - [Karl Popper](https://x.com/QuotePopper/status/2039124962091442293)